 Partition Disks in Debian

-Selecting Guided – use entire disk is recommended for new users as it will automatically create required partitions for you.
+Select Guided – use the entire disk and click Continue.
+This is recommended for new users as it will automatically create the required partitions for you.

 Select the partitioning scheme and use the first option “recommended for new users”.
 Click to continue to move forward.

-As you may see that, on our selected hard disk, 2 paritions / ndswaphave already been created.
-Now, select Finish partitioning and write changes to disk and click Continue.
+As you may see, on our selected hard disk, 2 partitions have already been created.
+Now, select Finish partitioning and write changes to the disk and click Continue.